Top 15 Unique and Hilarious Trade Show Items

 13. The Gun Lamp at the 2012 New York International Gift Fair

-Gun control advocates probably wouldn’t be too fond of this giveaway, which debuted at the 2012 New York International Gift Fair (NYIGF).
+Gun control advocates probably wouldn’t be too fond of this giveaway, which debuted in New York in 2012.
 However, you cannot take anything away from the creativity of design.
 The sleek, clean piece for your end table gives off a bright light that’ll help you read your latest gun magazine.
 When you’re through with it, simply point the pistol-shaped remote at the piece and “fire away.”
 (The only known way of turning it off.)

 Convention-Promos.com